sul-dlss/rialto-airflow/README.md

 ## Google Drive Setup

-In order to access Google Drive (write files to google drive, create/update sheets, etc), several things must be configured correctly
+In order to access Google Drive (write files to google drive, create/update sheets, etc), several things must be configured correctly.
+In addition, for the test_google.py test to run correctly, a shared google drive folder and a shared google sheet that can be used for the integration test must be setup and shared out correctly, along with the necessary secrets set correctly in Github Secrets and Variables.

 ### GCP Setup